M4X-VOGEL/Clingonia/README.md

 ### ⚠️ Known issues

-- Some image resolutions may be bad.
-- Low Performance when zooming up close to environments.
+- Users may experience decreased responsiveness when zooming in closely on environments.
+- Build mode: Avoid using the back button to return to the parameter settings, as this may cause loss of progress.
+Instead, modify the parameters after completing your build.
+- Our example `ASP` code for solving environments is provided for reference and simple environments.
+It is not flawless.
+We recommend using your own implementation for optimal results.
+- A `GIF` can only be generated once per simulation.
+To produce a new `GIF`, please restart the simulation.
-- On macOS, the text inputs do not show when loading the page.
-Try to click a button, like "Advance Options".
-They should show after clicking that button.
+- On macOS, text input fields might not appear immediately upon loading the page.
+Interacting with a control, such as clicking "Advanced Options," should reveal them.